David Heyman

-David Jonathan Heyman (born 26 July 1961) is a British film producer and the founder of Heyday Films.
-Heyman secured the rights to the Harry Potter film series in 1999 and went on to produce all eight installments of the franchise.
-He also received three Academy Award nominations for his work on the films Gravity, Once Upon a Time in Hollywood, and Marriage Story.
+David Jonathan Heyman (born 26 July 1961) is an English film producer and the founder of Heyday Films.
+Heyman is best known as the producer of all eight installments of the Harry Potter film series, which are based on a series of popular fantasy novels of the same name by author J. K. Rowling.
+He then produced all three installments of its spin-off prequel series, Fantastic Beasts.
+His work makes him the second-most commercially successful producer of all time.

 Early life

 Heyman was born in London.
 He is the son of John Heyman, producer of the films The Go-Between and Jesus, and Norma Heyman (née Pownall), an actress, and Oscar-nominated producer of the films Dangerous Liaisons and Mrs Henderson Presents.
 His paternal grandparents were German Jews who left Nazi Germany and emigrated to England prior to World War II, while his mother's family was English.
 At age seven, he was a page boy in the wedding of his godmother, Diana Dors, to actor Alan Lake.
 Heyman went to Westminster School and, following graduation, he decided to study abroad.
-He earned a degree in art history from Harvard University in 1983., where he was an All-American sabreman for the fencing team.
+He studied art history at Harvard University, where he was an All-American sabreman for the fencing team.